 MFL is seen as a facilitating subject to A level studies and different careers.
 There are many career paths you can explore by choosing French.
 Some of these include:

-Tourism, management consultancy, finance, Government, charity and international development, catering, cabin crew, Hotel/Resort Management and fashion.
+Translating and interpreting, education, management consultancy, finance, tourism, Government, charity and international development.